Skip to main content

 );

-The wrapper div still handles events, but aria-describedby is now on the actual interactive element: the <button>, <a>, or whatever the child is.
-The tooltip div also gets aria-hidden={!isVisible} so screen readers don't announce its content as regular page text when it's at opacity 0.
+The wrapper div still handles the events, but aria-describedby now lands on the actual interactive element: the <button>, <a>, or whatever the child happens to be.
+The tooltip div also picks up aria-hidden={!isVisible} so screen readers don't read its content as regular page text while it's sitting at opacity 0.

-Testing the Right Thing
+Testing the right thing

-The updated test checks the child element:
+The updated test checks the child element instead:

 it('applies aria-describedby to the child element, not the wrapper', () => {